Garbage Collector – MIDI Expression and Switching Device

 TRS-Socket of the Garbage Collector 3 and Mini

-The Garbage Collector 3 and Garbage Collector Mini both have 1/4″ stereo jack sockets, that work as MIDI to expression converter, as well as MIDI controlled footswitches.
-If the expression function is activated via MIDI command, the switch is automatically deactivated.
-If the switch is used, the expression function is automatically deactivated.
+The Garbage Collector v3 and Garbage Collector Mini both have 1/4″ stereo jack sockets that work as MIDI to expression converter, as well as MIDI controlled footswitches.
+If the expression function is activated via MIDI command, the switch automatically deactivates.
+If the switch is used, the expression function switches off automatically.

 See some example connections below.
-Note, that TRS1 and TRS2 of the Garbage Collector 3 have the exact same capabilities.
+Note, that TRS1 and TRS2 of the Garbage Collector v3 have the exact same capabilities.

-Example connections of the Garbage Collector Mini (l.) and Garbage Collector 3 (r.)
+Example connections of the Garbage Collector Mini (l.) and Garbage Collector v3 (r.)

 LEDs

-The associated LEDs make the setup easy.
-With the switch function, the LEDs light up whenever the contact is closed.
-The green LED lights up whenever the tip is connected to the sleeve, the red LED lights up whenever the ring is connected to the sleeve.
-When using the expression function, the LED on the heel position lights up green, gets darker towards the middle position and begins to light up red when it comes to the toe position.
+The associated LEDs make setup easy.
+When using the switch function, the LEDs light up whenever the contact is closed.
+The green LED lights up when the tip is connected to the sleeve, and the red LED lights up when the ring is connected to the sleeve.
+When using the expression function, the LED lights up green at the heel position, becomes dimmer toward the middle position, and begins to light up red as it moves toward the toe position.

 Config Switch

-There is a small hole in the back with a switch in it.
-It is used for setting the MIDI channel, as well as testing the outputs without a MIDI controller.
-If the switch is pressed shortly while the device is switched on, tip, ring and tip+ring are closed in sequence.
-If the switch is held, the expression function is activated and it is slowly moved from heel to toe and back again.
-For setting the MIDI channel hold the switch while powering up and press the switch according to the number of the MIDI channel you want.
-Hold again to save.
+There is a small hole on the back containing a switch.
+This switch can be used to set the MIDI channel, as well as to test the outputs without a MIDI controller.
+When the device is powered on, briefly pressing the switch closes the tip, ring, and tip + ring in sequence.
+Holding the switch activates the expression function, which slowly moves from heel to toe and back again.
+To set the MIDI channel, hold the switch while powering up the device, then press the switch the number of times corresponding to the desired MIDI channel.
+Hold the switch again to save the setting.

 LFO-Waveforms

-All three Garbage Collector’s have an internal, MIDI clock synchronous, LFO engine with three different waveforms to drive the MIDI to expression converter.
-Choose between sine wave, square wave or sawtooth in both directions.
+All Garbage Collectors have an internal, MIDI clock synchronous, LFO engine with three different waveforms to drive the MIDI to expression converter.
+Choose between sine wave, square wave or saw tooth in both directions.
 The speed of the waveforms depends on MIDI clock, with one pass being either whole, half, quarter, eighth, or sixteenth notes.
 The waveforms can be further altered in starting point, amplitude and position.

 Waveforms for the MIDI to expression converter